kodebae/VI-VIM-cheat_sheet/README.md

 - insert mode
 ```
+i - will put you in insert mode
 i - insert, before cursor
 I - insert at the beginning of the curr line
 a - append, append after the cursor